nathancy/jekyll-embed-video/README.md

 Place this snippet inside your .md file where you want to embed your video:

 ```
-{% include twitchPlayer.html id=page.twitchId %}
+{% include twitchPlayer.html id=page.twitchId domain=page.twitchDomain %}
 ```

-On the top of your .md file, put the Twitch video ID.
+On the top of your .md file, put the Twitch video ID and domain name.
 You could also put the ID of the video directly.

 ```
 ---
 twitchId: putYourIDHere
+twitchDomain: putYourDomainHere
 ---
 ```